iv4xr-project/JLabGym/README.md

 ```
 #### 2. Launch Lab Recruits from Java

-Locate first the parent directory where your Lab Recruits executable is place.
+Locate first the parent directory where your Lab Recruits executable is placed.
 When you built it, Unity will typically place the produced executable in a structure like this:

 ```
 (some executable root)